Bill of Rights 2021 High School Essay Contest

 The Art in the Capitol Competition, authorized by section 1003.49965, Florida Statutes, is a statewide visual arts competition that requires each school district to annually hold an art competition for all students in grades 6 through 8 attending public schools, private schools and home schools in Florida.
 The artwork should be judged by a selection committee consisting of art teachers whose students have not submitted work for the competition..

-- MS Art in the Capitol Slideshow 2020 Page 8 is last year’s winning submission from SJCSD.
+- MS Art in the Capitol Slideshow 2020 Page 8 is 2020’s winning submission from SJCSD.

 National Missing Children’s Day Poster Contest for 5th Grade Students

-As part of the National Missing Children’s Day annual commemoration on May 25, 2021 the Department of Justice will once again sponsor a national poster contest and will announce the winner at the annual National Missing Children’s Day ceremony in Washington, D.C.
+As part of the National Missing Children’s Day annual commemoration on date to be determined, the Department of Justice will once again sponsor a national poster contest and will announce the winner at the annual National Missing Children’s Day ceremony in Washington, D.C.
 The winner of this national contest, along with his or her teacher and parents, are flown to Washington to attend this special ceremony.
 Schools are invited to join in the efforts to educate children across the country about safety issues by giving your fifth-grade students an opportunity to participate in this poster contest.

 Annual Crime Stoppers Poster Contest